Chapter 11:

 The fog rolled back in, thick and suffocating, swallowing trees and paths alike.

-Whispers turned to panicked shouts.
-Candidates stumbled, calling to each other.
+Whispers turned into panicked shouts.

-“Where… exactly is the crystal?”
+“Where exactly is the crystal?”

 “How are we supposed to find it?”

-A voice drifted through the haze, distant but sharp:
+Then a voice drifted through the haze, distant but sharp:

-“It’s easy… it’s over there.”
+“It’s easy, it’s over there.”

 “Where over there?
 We can’t see a thing!”